DIY

 photo source: thefamilyhandyman

-Such maintenance materials are on offer from all varnish and paint companies and DIY stores.
-Sometimes the window companies themselves recommend the maintenance material, some even supply it.
-And that's because it's the sure means by which the life of wooden windows is prolonged.
-It's best to contact the representatives of these companies and ask them to help you get it.
+Such maintenance materials are available from all varnish and paint companies and DIY stores.
+Sometimes even the companies that make windows recommend the maintenance material, some even supply it.
+That's because it is the sure way to prolong the life of wooden windows.
+It is good to contact the representatives of these firms and ask them to help you get it.

 window maintenance